 Don’t wait for another sign: Talk to your doctor about your heart disease symptoms.

-If you’re noticing one or more of these seven symptoms, then the best place to start is by making an appointment with a primary care doctor.
+If you’re noticing one or more of these seven symptoms, then the best place to start is by making an appointment with a primary care doctor to have your heart checked out and tested.

 Your primary care doctor can diagnose and treat hundreds of conditions.
 They can help you build your heart wellness by working with you to create a tailored treatment plan.
 And if specialist help is needed, your doctor can connect you with an expert in cardiology for more testing and treatment.